Mint-System/Ansible-Build/README.md

 `chmod 600 .vault_pass`

-Update inventory with hosts.

-`vim odoo/hosts.yml`

 Install jmespath with pip.

 `pip3 install jmespath`

+Create an inventory and configure a role.

 ### Deployment